steve1316/granblue-automation-pyautogui/README.md

 ## Combat Scripting
 - [ ] (LOW PRIORITY) Implement if-else logic for users to use in combat scripts.
   - [ ] (LOW PRIORITY) Implement HP/Overdrive/Break status checking in combat scripts.
-- [ ] (LOW PRIORITY) Implement targeting for skills that require the user to select a target in combat scripts (enemies or own characters).
+- [ ] (HIGH PRIORITY) Implement targeting for skills that require the user to select a target in combat scripts.
+(IN-PROGRESS)

 ## Frontend
 - [x] ~~Add a Save Logs button.~~